xer0xe9/xer0xE9.github.io/_posts/2022-03-27-A-Case-of-Vidar-Infostealer-Part-1-(-Unpacking-).md

 ![image](/assets/images/vidar_packed/poc_hashing_algorithm.png){:class="img-responsive"}

-after all required APIs have been resolved, next step is to create a new process
+after all required APIs have been resolved, it proceeds to create a new process

 ![image](/assets/images/vidar_packed/createProcess.png){:class="img-responsive"}

-the new process is created using <b>CreateProcessW</b> in suspended mode
+using <b>CreateProcessW</b> in suspended mode

 ![image](/assets/images/vidar_packed/process_created_in_suspended_mode.png){:class="img-responsive"}

-and then eventually final payload is injected into newly created process using SetThreadCOntext API, <b>CONTEXT</b> structure for remote thread is set up with ContextFlag and required memory buffers and <b>SetThreadContext</b> API is called with current thread handle and remote thread CONTEXT strure for code injection
+and then final payload is injected into newly created process using SetThreadCOntext API, <b>CONTEXT</b> structure for remote thread is set up with ContextFlag and required memory buffers and <b>SetThreadContext</b> API is called with current thread handle and remote thread CONTEXT strure for code injection

 ![image](/assets/images/vidar_packed/final_injected_payload.png){:class="img-responsive"}

-main process terminates right after launching this process, now it's time to dump and analyze final payload.
+main process terminates right after launching this process, we can now take a dump of this process to extract final payload.

 That's it for unpacking! see you soon in the next blogpost covering detailed analysis of Vidar infostealer.